romen-h/ONI-ModLauncher/README.md

 - Support for a "ModLauncher.json" file that allows mods to provide additional data for ONI Mod Launcher.
 - Auto-detecting config files more intelligently
 - Auto-updates from GitHub for non-Workshop mods.

-## License
-I have not decided on a license yet but you are free to download the source and compile for your own personal use.
-Until I have chosen a license please do not redistribute this application in either source or binary form.